Checkmk/ansible-collection-checkmk.general/CONTRIBUTING.md

 5. Double check `changelogs/fragments` if all changes have a changelog.
 6. After all changes have been performed, merge them into the `main` branch.
 7. Release the collection by running the action `Release Collection` against the `main` branch.
-8. Merge the automatically created pull request and update the `devel` branch from `main`.
+8. Merge the automatically created pull request into `devel` and then update the `main` branch from `devel`.

 Some of these steps can already be checked and done with `scripts/release.sh`.
 This is a work in progress and should be used carefully.
+You should definitely check the resulting changes thoroughly before committing.

 ## Code of Conduct
 See [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Forum
 If you have questions, feedback and or simply no Github account feel free to reach out to our awesome [Checkmk Community (using the 'ansible' tag)](https://forum.checkmk.com/tag/ansible).